 When going through a divorce or separation with children in California, addressing child support is a necessary part of the process.
 Parents have a legal obligation to provide for their minor children’s financial needs and establishing child support during the divorce or separation process ensures that each parent has a clear understanding of his or her financial responsibility.
 California’s Child Support Guidelines establish the presumptive requirements for parents in Orange County and, while this will be all that some parents can afford to pay, there are various circumstances under which divorcing and separating parents may agree to pay more, or the court may order less.
-There are other related considerations to address as well and working with an Orange County child support lawyer will allow you to make informed decisions about each of the issues involved.
+There are other related considerations to address as well and working with an Irvine child support lawyer will allow you to make informed decisions about each of the issues involved.

 Understanding Parents’ Child Support Obligations in Orange County

 California’s Child Support Guidelines (the “Guidelines”) are designed to ensure that parents continue to provide financial support for their children post-separation or post-divorce consistent with their ability to pay.
 The Guidelines factor in the parents’ income from all sources, their respective custody rights, and certain deductible expenses to arrive at a fixed monthly payment that must be paid until each child reaches the age of majority.
 Traditionally, the non-custodial parent has paid child support to the custodial parent; and, although this still occurs in many cases, non-traditional parenting time arrangements may call for a different outcome.

 The Guidelines factor in income from all sources, with only very limited exceptions.
 In fact, as discussed below, income can even be imputed to divorcing and separating parents in some cases.
 Sources of income that are considered in determining parents’ child support obligations in Orange County include: